Some feel-good moments as rugby league returns in Australia

 The NRL said the opening match on Thursday, a 34-6 win by Parramatta over Brisbane, attracted its biggest television audience for a regular-season game in more than six years.
 A combined 1.273 million people tuned in to watch the match at Brisbane in the first live Australian sport played since March.

-Any television audience figures wouldn’t have matter much to Warriors back Gerard Beale, who said the players had become close during nearly a month of quarantine together and that motivation levels had translated into one of their best performances in recent memory.
+Any television audience figures wouldn’t have mattered much to Warriors back Gerard Beale, who said the players had become close during nearly a month of quarantine together and that motivation levels had translated into one of their best performances in recent memory.

 “It was quite an emotional week.
 We had a lot of videos from back home that were sent over.
 All our families,” he said.
 “Going into the game, we were inspired by them and wanted to make everyone proud back home.”